lc512k/exercise-server-client/3_progressive/README.md

 #With Logic
 Random Color Generator.
 Site that generates a random color name between `red`, `orange` and `green`, implemented both as a client-rendered  and a server-rendered site.

+The color name is displayed in its respective color on the browser (enhancement).

 Nothing is rendered for the client-rendered version of this site when JS is turned off in the browser.

-The server-rendered version works as expected, minus the enhancements.
+The server-rendered version works as expected with JS turned off, minus the enhancements.

 ##Client-rendered site